GeneCloud1485/Drama-in-History/docs/2_actors/your_actor.md

 [Back to the Index](/docs/index.md)

 # Boons & Flaws
-Roll for a boon and a flaw.
-Adjust or adapt to fit an actor's story if the Director agrees.
+Each actor has inherent boons or flaws which could for formative factors in their life story.

-Boon
+Roll 2d6 for a Boon, read horizontally for the 1st die result and vertically for the 2nd.

 | Boon | Physical | Agility | Mental | Social | Trait | Strength |
 | ... | 1 | 2 | 3 | 4 | 5 | 6 |